 Void

-A space entirely empty; a gap where a monument might have been.
+A space that was nothing but empty; a vacancy where a memorial could have been.

 Why Is Knowing the Opposite of Monument Useful?